icann/rst-test-specs/Schema.md

 * `Test-Plans`: an object containing one or more `Test Plan` objects, keyed by a unique ID.
 * `Test-Suites`: an object containing one or more `Test Suite` objects, keyed by a unique ID.
 * `Test-Cases`: an object containing one or more `Test Cases` objects, keyed by a unique ID.
+* `Input-Parameters`: an object containing one or more `Input Parameter` objects, keyed by a unique ID.
 # `Contact` object

 The `Contact` object has the following properties: